TuanLenh/CS100-Final-Project/README.md

 There are a variety of features present in this program:

-* The user will have the ability to input a username of their choice.
+* The user will have the ability to input an username of their choice.
 (This will mainly be used for leaderboard purposes.)
 * The user has up to 10 characters to choose from, with different statistics/skill sets.
 * There will be 4 moves in the single-player mode to choose from: attack, defend, ultimate skill, and inventory item.
 * There will be 2 moves in the multiplayer mode to choose from: attack and ultimate skill.